AIHub-1/AIHub-Brain/README.md

 			<li>A generative model capable of extracting frequency characteristics and sequential information from neural signals to generate 				speech.</li>
 			<li>Addressed the constraint of imagined speech-based BTS system lacking ground truth voice by employing a domain adaptation method.</li>
 			<li>Demonstrated the potential of robust speech generation by training only several words or phrases, with the model showing capability to learn 				phoneme level information from brain signals.</li>
-			<li>This work is currently under review for presentation at AAAI 2023.</li>
+			<li>This work is currently accepted for presentation at AAAI 2023.</li>
 		</ul>
 </div>